Xen0byte/CyberpunkSaveEditor/README.md

 If you wish to thank me for it, I wouldn't be against being offered a cyberpunk t-shirt ;)

 edit: Moonded offered me a trauma team helmet t-shirt :P
+edit2: @Proto2149: yamasushi on the forum is yamashi.

 # CyberpunkSaveEditor
 A tool to edit Cyberpunk 2077 sav.dat files (join the CP modding discord: https://discord.gg/cp77modding)